atik-abdullah/Nordea/README.md

 To stop the services, press Ctrl+C in the respective directory

+### 2nd approach to start and stop the project <a name="subsection1.4">

+Requirment: Docker installed on the system

+From the root directory (Nordea) run:

+    cd Nordea
+    docker compose up

+To stop the services, press Ctrl+C and then run:

+    docker compose down

 ### Troubleshooting <a name="subsection1.5">

 If you need to change the docker-compose.yaml and run have the effect applied, run as follows: